orgrim/pg_back/README.md

 When set to `gcs`, files are uploaded to Google Cloud Storage.
 The `--gcs-*` family of options can be used to setup access to the bucket.
 When `--gcs-keyfile` is empty, `GOOGLE_APPLICATION_CREDENTIALS` environment is used.

+When set to `azure`, files are uploaded to Azure Blob Storage.
+The `--azure-*` family of options can be used to setup access to the container.
+The name of the container is mandatory.
+If the account name is left empty, an anonymous connection is used and the endpoint is used directly: this allows the use of a full URL to the container with a SAS token.
+When an account is provided, the URL is built by prepending the container name to the endpoint and scheme is always `https`.
+The default endpoint is `blob.core.windows.net`.
+The `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` are used when `--azure-account` and `--azure-key` are not set (on the command line or corresponding options in the configuration file).

 The `--purge-remote` option can be set to `yes` to apply the same purge policy on the remote location as the local directory.